OpenSourcePolitics/decidim-module-dataspace/README.md

 # Decidim::Dataspace

-dataspace.
+Decidim Data space is an API that allows decidim applications to communicate with each other.

 ## Usage

-Dataspace will be available as a Component for a Participatory Space.
+Data space will be available as a module.

 ## Installation